DeckerMMIV/FarmSim_Mod_SoilMod/README.md

 - Fertilizer-N; at growth-cycle adds +5 N and decrease soil pH by '1 internal-level'.
 - Herbicide-A/B/C; at growth-cycle makes weeds withered and decrease soil pH by '1 internal-level'.
  - Herbicide also affects crops; at growth-stages 2-4 the growth is "paused", at growth-stages 5-7 the crops become withered if possible.
- - Type 'A' affects growth of; wheat, barley, rye, oat, rice.
+ - Use type 'B' or 'C' on; wheat, barley, rye, oat, rice.
+(Do not use type 'A'.)
- - Type 'B' affects growth of; corn/maize, rape/canola, osr, luzerne, klee.
+ - Use type 'A' or 'C' on; corn/maize, rape/canola, osr, luzerne, klee.
+(Do not use type 'B'.)
- - Type 'C' affects growth of; potato, sugarbeet, soybean, sunflower.
+ - Use type 'A' or 'B' on; potato, sugarbeet, soybean, sunflower.
+(Do not use type 'C'.)
 - Herbicide-AA/BB/CC; does the same as herbicide-A/B/C, but also adds 3 extra days of weed-germination prevention (which does not affects crops.)
 - Water; at growth-cycle increase soil moisture by '1 internal-level'.
 - Spray moisture (from liquid fertilizer/herbicide/slurry); at growth-cycle increase soil moisture by '1 internal-level'.